 Documents#

-A document refers to a file uploaded to Konfuzio Server, see supported file types.
+A Document refers to a file uploaded to Konfuzio Server, see supported file types.

-Upload new documents#
+Upload new Documents#

-Drag and drop or browse your local files and wait until the link to the document shows up.
+Drag and drop or browse your local files and wait until the link to the Document shows up.

 Check the supported file types and languages.

-You can also upload new documents via our REST API or by email.
+You can also upload new Documents via our REST API or by email.

 More detailed information about uploading new documents

-Delete document#
+Delete Document#

-Select document(s) you want to delete.
+Select Document(s) you want to delete.
 Select “Delete documents” and press GO to verify your action on the next page.

-Bulk Edit#
+Bulk edit#

 The bulk edit option allows to edit multiple Documents at once.
 Select the Documents, then choose “bulk edit”.
 Select the fields you want to edit and chose the desired value.